Bhilala: Origin

+History

-Bhilalas are widely regarded—and with considerable historical support—as a mixed ethnic group, descended from immigrant Rajputs and the indigenous Bhil population of Central India.
+Bhilalas are widely regarded and with considerable historical support deacribed as a mixed ethnic group, descended from immigrant Rajputs and the indigenous Bhil population of Central India.
 The term "Bhilala" is believed to have evolved from "Bhilwala," possibly referring to Rajput chiefs who conquered small estates in Bhil territories or those who married the daughters of Bhil chieftains.
 In the Central Provinces, Bhilalas are typically descendants of Rajput men and Bhil women, and they often adopt the clan name of their Rajput ancestry.
 Traditionally, Bhilalas have been landholders and live in the manner of local elites, such as mukhis, darbārs, or thākurs.

 Systematic anthropological research into the Bhilala community began in the 1960s, focusing on subgroups such as the Rathwa Bhilala and Barela Bhilala.
-However, references to the Bhilalas date back as early as 1832, when John Malcolm first used the term to describe individuals of Bhil-Rajput descent—a classification that has endured.
+However, references to the Bhilalas date back as early as 1832, when John Malcolm first used the term to describe individuals of Bhil and Rajput descent–a classification that has endured.
 In contrast, Michael Kennedy, a colonial administrator in 1908, proposed a more specific categorization, identifying subgroups like Baria, Dangi, Parmar, Rathwa, and Rathod.

 The origins of the Bhilala community likely trace back to the medieval period, during which Rajputs fleeing the Muslim invasions of northern India migrated southward.
 As they established dominance over Bhil settlements, intermarriage with Bhil women gave rise to the Bhilala lineage.

 Bhilala Dynasty

 Several Bhilala families continue to hold estates in the Nimar and Indore regions, with their chiefs now paradoxically claiming to be of "pure" Rajput descent, despite lacking any historical or genealogical evidence to support this.
 Prominent Bhilala houses, such as those of Bhamgarh, Selani, and Mandhata, do not intermarry with the broader Bhilala community.
 Instead, they maintain marital alliances exclusively among themselves and with other families of similar status in Malwa and Holkar's Nimar.

-Upon succession to the gaddi, or headship of the family, the new representative is traditionally marked with a tilaka—a symbolic badge applied to the forehead—and may also be presented with a ceremonial sword.
+Upon succession to the throne, or headship of the family, the new representative is traditionally marked with a tilaka as a symbolic badge applied to the forehead, or may also be presented with a ceremonial sword.
 This investiture is sometimes performed by the head of another noble house, in accordance with customary practices.
 Bhilala landholders typically bear aristocratic titles such as Rao or Rawat.

-Ironically, and contrary to historical evidence, members of these elite Bhilala families often deny the possibility that a Bhilala could arise today from an intermarriage between a Rajput and a Bhil.
-One such notable figure is the Bhilala Rao of Mandhata, who holds the hereditary position of custodian of the revered Shiva shrine at Omkareshwar (Onkar Mandhata), situated on an island in the Narmada River.
+Though members of these elite Bhilala families often deny the possibility that of Bhilala being originated from an intermarriage between a Rajput and a Bhil, such as Bhilala Rao of Mandhata, who holds the hereditary position of custodian of the revered Shiva shrine at Omkareshwar (Onkar Mandhata), situated on an island in the Narmada River.

-According to family mythology, their ancestor Bharat Singh—a Chauhan Rajput—is said to have conquered Mandhata from Nathu Bhil in A.D.
+According to family mythology, their ancestor Bharat Singh, a Chauhan Rajput is said to have conquered Mandhata from Nathu Bhil in A.D.
 1165.
 He is credited with restoring the worship of Lord Shiva on the island, which, according to legend, had been rendered inaccessible to pilgrims by the fearsome deities Kali and Bhairava, known as devourers of human flesh.